DataProfunda/FPTC_C/README.md

 # FPTC - from page to csv file.
-# Extract table with statistical data about pandemic in each country.
+ Scrape table with statistical data about pandemic in each country.
-# Add CapitalLatitude and CapitalLongitude for later display on a map.
+ Add CapitalLatitude and CapitalLongitude for later display on a map.
-# Used page: worldometers.info/coronavirus/
+ Used page: worldometers.info/coronavirus/.
+ Web scrape with BeautifulSoup.

 # 1. Downloads coronavirus table from Worldometers.info.

 # 2. Clean raw table.

 # 3. Drop unwanted columns.